Rune Labs gets FDA clearance to use Apple Watch to track Parkinson's symptoms

 By Stephen Nellis

-The Rune Labs software uses the motion sensors built into the Apple Watch, which can already be used to detect when a person falls.
-Rune Labs Chief Executive Brian Pepin told Reuters in an interview the Apple Watch data will be combined with data from other sources, including a Medtronic MDT.N implant that can measure brain signals.
+The Rune Labs software uses motion sensors built into the Apple Watch, which can already be used to detect when a person falls.
+Rune Labs Chief Executive Brian Pepin said in an interview that Apple Watch data will be combined with data from other sources, including a Medtronic Inc MDT.N implant that can measure brain signals.

-Rune Labs' goal is for doctors to use the combined data to decide whether and how to fine-tune the patients' treatment, an approach called precision medicine.
-At present, Pepin said, most doctors have to gather data on a patient's movements by observing the patient during a short clinical visit, which is not ideal because Parkinson's symptoms can vary widely over time.
+Rune Labs' goal is for doctors to use the combined data to decide whether and how to fine-tune the patients' treatment.
+At present, Pepin said, most doctors have to gather data on a patient's movements by observing them during a short clinical visit, which is not ideal because Parkinson's symptoms can vary widely over time.

-The Apple Watch will give doctors a continuous stream of observations over long stretches, Pepin said.
+Using the Apple Watch, Rune Labs' StrivePD software platform will provide doctors a continuous stream of observations over long stretches, Pepin said.

 ((Stephen.Nellis@thomsonreuters.com))